priyanka-amit-bajaj/BimboBank/README.md

 ## 🧠 Why it exists

 Because finance education doesn’t have to be boring, gatekept, or grayscale.
-**Fintendo** uses humor, design, and interactive gameplay to make concepts like portfolio theory, compounding, and volatility *actually click*.
+**BimboBank** uses humor, design, and interactive gameplay to make concepts like portfolio theory, compounding, and volatility *actually click*.

+---

+## What's Next?
+- Global changes affecting stock prices
+- Options (Call & Put)